 Rite in the Rain Notebooks

 For outdoorsmen and anyone else that spend a lot of time outside, Rite in the Rain’s catalog of pocket notebook offerings is one of the toughest to beat.
 This is because, as the brand’s name suggests, RitR has focused their business on developing and producing some of the most durable notebooks in the world.
 Yes, even the pages between their covers are waterproof — to the point that you could still write in them even in a deluge.
 And that weatherproofing technology extends to the brand’s entire lineup, so you can’t go wrong in that regard with any of their products.

 Field Notes is so significant to the pocket notebook space that you could feasibly put together a “best of” list with only this brand’s offerings (and you wouldn’t be totally wrong in doing so).
 Created and helmed by design genius Aaron Draplin, this USA-made brand has carved out a niche the size of the Grand Canyon in this space, marked by an intimidating number of exceptional year-round offerings and peppered with regular limited-edition releases that help to push the limits of what pocket notebooks (and other notebook-adjacent products) can be.
 If you only consider one brand on this list, it should absolutely be Field Notes.
 We cannot sing their praises enough.

-Doane Paper Utility Notebook
+Doane Paper Utility Notebooks

 Public Supply Notebooks

-Ezra Arthur Small Leather Notebook
+Ezra Arthur Small Notebook

-Best Everyday Carry Pens
+The 20 Best Everyday Carry Pens

 HiConsumption is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Learn more